biometry/APES/Stats/stats00-preface.md

 labels: main
 ---

+A more complete discussion of the goals and fields of statistics is available in through the [Essential Statistics](https://www.dropbox.com/s/8fmh10fdn6jd2xb/EssentialStatistics.pdf?dl=0) lecture notes

-# What are the goals of statistics / data analysis
+### What are the goals of statistics / data analysis

 Toolbox to help us finding out